eljamo/bajira/README.md

 ### Set Commands

 This will allow you to set the current workspace so for other commands which have a --workspace_key flag like board, task, list, kanban, timer, and assignee.
-You can leave it out and it'll using the currently set workspace
+You can leave it out and it'll use the currently set workspace

 - bajira set workspace --workspace_key